NeatElves/wotlk-ytdbdb/README.md

 It must be applied after creating the `wotlkmangos` database from your CMaNGOS core distribution [CMaNGOS-WOTLK][10] from [CMaNGOS Project][11].

-If you used the default values when installing your mangos core, simply run into a bash compatible shell (like Bash Git for Windows) the following command  ./InstallFullDB.sh .
+If you used the default values when installing your mangos core, simply run into a bash compatible shell (like Bash Git for Windows) the following command  `./InstallFullDB.sh`.

 It will create a single file  InstallFullDB.config .

-If you have modified the default values for connecting to the database, in order to use this database repository, you will have to open  InstallFullDB.config , and edit in the desired database, username and password according to how you have configured your MySQL server.
-Default values for mangos core are  username:mangos ,  password:mangos ,  database:mangos .
+If you have modified the default values for connecting to the database, in order to use this database repository, you will have to open `InstallFullDB.config`, and edit in the desired database, username and password according to how you have configured your MySQL server.
+Default values for mangos core are `username:mangos`, `password:mangos`, `database:mangos`.
 For security reasons, it is strongly adviced to use different username and password.

-Once you have the desired database user and rights configured in MySQL, you may run again the  ./InstallFullDB.sh  command to load the individual data tables into your database, populate them and apply all updates since the last milestone.
+Once you have the desired database user and rights configured in MySQL, you may run again the `./InstallFullDB.sh` command to load the individual data tables into your database, populate them and apply all updates since the last milestone.

+There are also options that you can enable/disable in `InstallFullDB.config` to add SQL files related to bots, development updates or custom changes.

 For a full installation guide, please refer to [CMaNGOS installation instructions][14].